FOR IMMEDIATE RELEASE

 Last September, Dr. Davis testified about the urgent need to adopt precautionary cell phone policies and to initiate a major cell phone safety research program before a key U.S. Senate Committee, along with scientists from Israel, Finland and the Environmental Working Group in the United States.
 A scientist from EWG presented a newly released report that compares the Specific Absorption Rates of cell phones manufactured in the U.S. and advises consumers to purchase cell phones that transmit at lower power.
 U.S. Senators say they will be holding more hearings.

-Dr. Renee Sharp, who directs EWG’s California office said, “”Until scientists know more about cell phone radiation, we think it is smart for consumers to buy phones with the lowest emissions.”
+Dr. Renee Sharp, who directs EWG’s California office said, “Until scientists know more about cell phone radiation, we think it is smart for consumers to buy phones with the lowest emissions.”
 Dr. Sharp will present EWG’s report at this workshop.
+Furthermore, one should consider not just the health risks linked with cell phones, but also the privacy concerns.
+You could click here and learn more about phone safety and other topics related to it.

 Mayor Gavin Newsom has announced plans to introduce legislation that would require retailers in San Francisco to post information on Specific Absorption Rates, or SARs, wherever cell phones are sold in the city.